-The Entries in the National Gingerbread House Competition Will Go On Virtual Display This Year in Asheville For the Holidays.
+The Entries in the National Gingerbread House Competition Go On Display this Year in Asheville for the Holidays.

-The National Gingerbread House Competition is a favorite Asheville holiday tradition that has taken place for nearly 30 years.
+The National Gingerbread House Competition is a favorite Asheville holiday tradition that has taken place for over 30 years.

 Held at The Omni Grove Park Inn in Asheville, this nationally-known competition and display features whimsical and elaborate, handmade gingerbread houses of every size, shape, complexity and theme.
 You’ll find quaint rustic cabins, gumdrop-adorned castles and sugar spun landscapes that'll likely inspire your own gingerbread traditions.